Bringing together mechanical

 The Spring Drive IC circuit board utilizes a silicon coating technology known as silicon on insulator (SOI) to reduce power consumption.

-Thanks to our leadership in energy management, electronics and micro-engineering, we developed an ultra-low power IC which consumes only 1/300,000,000th of the energy of an 10 watt LED light.
+Thanks to our leadership in energy management, electronics and micro-engineering, we developed an ultra-low power IC which consumes only 1/300,000,000th of the energy of an LED light.
 This and other advances give Spring Drive a 72-hour power reserve.

 A high efficiency rotor helps extend the power reserve.